corememltd/kdb-dist/README.md

 You will need to have installed [Miniconda](https://conda.io/miniconda.html).

 For the terminal, you open the Start Menu and search for 'Anaconda Prompt'.

-Before you start the build (if you are using VS2017) you need to run:
+If you are using VS 2017, before you start the build you need to run:

     "\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\VsDevCmd.bat"